-Figure 7.5: Tool for rolling bearing extraction
+Figure 7.4: Tool for rolling bearing extraction

-7.10.4 Sleeve bearings
+7.8.3 Sleeve bearings

-7.10.4.1 Bearing data
+7.8.3.1 Bearing data

+Dry sump bearings or those that use two oil outlets per bearing do not have an oil level sight glass.
+It is therefore not necessary to check the oil level.
 The characteristic data, such as oil flow, quantity and type, are indicated on the bearing nameplate and must be strictly observed; otherwise, overheating and damages to the bearings may occur.